Retina heroRetina hero

 Diabetic retinopathy

-A "silent disease" where high blood sugar damages
+Diabetic retinopathy is a major diabetic complication where high blood sugar damages

 retinal vessels and gradually steals vision.